The Link Platform

 Setting up the Links platform

 To set up your survey link, navigate to the Platforms page by clicking “Survey people” and choosing "Set up" under the Link platform.
 You can then customize your survey (more information about what customization options are available can be found here).
+Note that once you've set up the Link platform, this button will say "Adjust settings" instead of "Set up."

 After configuring your survey, Delighted immediately generates a link or URL.
 Click the icon to the right of the URL to copy it to your clipboard.